Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Samples and experimental procedures

 \subsection{Active resistance manipulation}

 While junctions naturally age through a passive process in which the resistance increases spontaneously over time, the resistance can also be intentionally manipulated.
 We refer to this process as \textit{active} resistance manipulation.
 We modify the junction resistances using a bipolar voltage pulse train comprising a positive-bias square pulse, a blanking interval, a negative-bias square pulse, and a second blanking interval of equal duration.
+We show our standard pulse sequence in figure \ref{fig:resistance_manipulation_regions}(a), with figure \ref{fig:resistance_manipulation_regions}(b) being an example of active resistance manipulation.
+No substrate heating is applied during these experiments; thermal effects are discussed separately in \ref{section:thermal_process}.
 The protocol closely follows the alternating-bias assisted annealing technique, with minor differences in probing and measurement \cite{Pappas2024}.
-We show our standard pulse sequence in figure \ref{fig:resistance_manipulation_regions}(a), with figure \ref{fig:resistance_manipulation_regions}(b) being an example of active resistance manipulation.
-No substrate heating is applied during these experiments; thermal effects are discussed separately in section \ref{section:thermal_process}.

-As shown in figure \ref{fig:resistance_manipulation_regions}(a), each manipulation experiment comprises $N$ \textit{iterations}, each consisting of $M$ square-wave voltage pulses separated by a \SI{100}{\milli\second} blanking interval, followed by a resistance measurement.
-Unless otherwise noted, the pulse amplitude $\pm V_a$ is set to \SI{0.85}{\volt}, and we use $M = 6$ pulses per iteration.
-The period of the square wave pulses is \SI{200}{\milli\second}, with symmetric positive and negative bias amplitudes.
-Both resistance manipulation and measurement are performed using a source-measurement unit mounted to a manual probe station in a four-wire configuration, as detailed in \ref{section:setup_for_resistance_manipulation}.